bip444/bip444.github.io/index.md

 **Why make OP_IF/OP_NOTIF invalid?**

 OP_IF/OP_NOTIF originated in pre-Taproot Bitcoin script language as a way to execute different subscripts based on a condition.
 With Taproot, the conditions can instead be evaluated off-chain, revealing only the intended verification execution path.
 Furthermore, when the conditions are met, the intent is that the keypath spend path should be used instead, avoiding publishing any scripts at all.

 OP_IF is not only redundant for Tapscript, it is also commonly abused today to inject spam that gets skipped at execution.
 While it is impossible to fully prevent steganography, closing this gap eliminates one common abuse today basically for free, and sends a message that such abuses are not welcome.
+There are some potential experimental use cases for OP_IF in Tapscript.
+See the Tradeoffs section for more details.

 **Why is the proposal so simple?**

 A more complicated proposal could be envisioned that better balances innovation with safety, but implementing this properly would require extensive refactoring and review, delaying deployment when the change is already urgent.
 The rules proposed herein have been intentionally kept very simple to minimise review time and avoid unnecessary risks of overlooking unexpected side effects.

 **Why is this softfork temporary?**

 The impact of these restrictions would severely constrain future upgrades, potentially forcing them to be designed as a hardfork instead of a softfork.
 Some restrictions are also not ideal, but an improved limit would be more complicated to develop and test - by deploying these simpler restrictions now, we avoid making the perfect the enemy of the good enough, while still allowing for upgrading the limits to better variants in the future.

 Over the next year, interested developers can implement and propose a longer-term solution to address the needs of the protocol without the tradeoffs or blunt/simplified changes.

 ### Tradeoffs